 Continuing my adventures in non-standard IPAs, it had been a while since I last had a Black IPA.
 The style seemed like it was really popular around the time I was getting into beer several years and then fell off shortly thereafter.
 Not only did this beer give me a chance to revisit a style I once really enjoyed, I’d like to hope I made Captain Kirk proud as well.

 Beer Name: Close Encounters

 Brewery: Pipeworks Brewing Company (Chicago, IL)

-Mouthfeel: Slightly sticky medium body with a moderate amount of carbonation.
+Mouthfeel: Medium bodied with a fairly moderate level of carbonation.

 Hype: None that I was aware of.
 This brewery now gets pretty regular distribution in my area now and Black IPAs aren’t really trendy these days amongst hardened beer seekers,

 Overall: I really enjoyed this and thought it was very tasty.
 It offered a great blend of flavors and was a nice throwback to some of the brews that got me into beer in the first place.
 Definitely recommend and definitely something I’d drink again when I get the chance.